NiklasJonsson/gfx/notes.md

     This function writes the `LightingData` uniform that needs to be written before the main lit render pass.

 3. Main render pass
-  This uses the LightingData and the
+  This uses the LightingData and the ShadowData to run the PBR shaders.

+### Debugging the lights not showing up

+The scene is dark because no light hits the objects, it seems like.
+Why is light not hitting the objects?